madviking/pydantic-llm-tester/docs/README.md

 If you encounter issues:

-1. Check the [Configuration Reference](guides/configuration/CONFIG_REFERENCE.md) to ensure proper setup
+1. Check the [Configuration Reference](guides/configuration/CONFIG_REFERENCE.md) to ensure proper setup.
-2. Run the verification script: `./verify_providers.py`
+2. Use CLI commands for verification:
+    - `llm-tester providers list` to check discovered and enabled providers.
+    - `llm-tester providers manage list <provider_name>` to check models for a specific provider.
+    - `llm-tester configure keys` to check and set API keys.
-3. Look for error messages in the logs (use `--debug` for detailed logging)
+3. Look for error messages in the logs (use `-v` for INFO, `-vv` for DEBUG level logging with `llm-tester` commands).